FaitAccompli/algs4/README.md

 # algs4
-This repository contains my solutions for Algorithms Part 1 course offered by Princeton University
+This repository contains my solutions for Algorithms course offered by Princeton University